FdI96/Positioning-and-floating-elements/README.md

 Positioning and Floating Elements

-    Microverse Project 1: Recreate the New York Time Article.
+    Microverse Project 1: Recreate the New York Times Article.

     This project helps us understand float, flexbox, and grid by utilizing these features while building the NYT article.
 Our